 Certain industrial processes and activities which have the potential to cause pollution are required to have an Environmental permit to operate.

-The Environmental Permitting (England and Wales) Regulations 2010 ("the EP Regulations") were made under the Pollution Prevention and Control Act 1999 and prescribe those processes and activities which require a permit.
+The Environmental Permitting (England and Wales) Regulations (2016) prescribe those processes and activities which require a permit.

-Schedule 1 Part 2 of the Environmental Permitting (England and Wales) Regulations 2010 identifies those processes that require a permit and also into which category [Part A(1), A(2) or B] the process falls.
-Permits covering Part A(1) and Part A(2) sites will consider issues such as: emissions to air, land, water and energy and water usage.
-Part B permits only consider emissions to air.
+Permits covering Part A(1) and Part A(2) sites will consider issues such as emissions to air, land, water and energy and water usage.
+However Part B permits only consider emissions to air.

 If your application for an environmental permit is refused, you may appeal to the appropriate authority.
 In England the appropriate authority is the Secretary of State.
 Appeals must be lodged no later than six months from the date of the decision.